joeikedo/Unity-Practice/README.md

 # Unity-Practice
-Practicing using GitHub for Unity Projects, test 123
+Practicing using GitHub for Unity Projects, check checking